FDA Compliant vs Approved: What Is the Difference?

 FDA Approved

-- "Approved" for intended uses or food contact
+- "Approved" for intended uses, such as for direct food contact

 Food Grade